 Logitech Sweat and Waterproof Jaybird Tarah Pro Wireless Sport Headphones stand out by providing an amazing 14 hours of play from a single charge.
 They are rated with IPX 7 waterproofing, so you can run in any weather condition without worrying about damaging your headphones.

-Logitech Sweat and Waterproof Jaybird Tarah Pro Wireless Sport Headphones come with a silicone ear gel for the bud, so you can stay comfortable.
-The versatile design even rotates so you can wear it over your ears.
-The battery comes with a rapid charge system where 5 minutes provides up to 2 hours of playtime.
+The versatile silicone design rotates so you can wear it over your ears and the battery comes with a rapid charge system where 5 minutes provides up to 2 hours of playtime.
 These earbuds also offer crystal clear sound quality and come with a Jaybird app that allows you to customize the EQ settings and save your personal preference right into the earbud so your levels remain where you like them.

 JBL Endurance Sprint Waterproof Wireless In-Ear Sport Headphones are waterproof and wireless, making them ideal for running.
 The soft twistable and flexible technologies allow the earbud to be ergonomically designed and lightweight, offering plenty of comfort no matter how your ear is sized, and remaining stable even for the most rigorous workouts.